What we advocate

 At Finseca, we believe that every American should be financially secure and be able to live out their version of the American dream.
-While everyone’s path will look different at different stages of their lifetimes, we believe having a plan and working with a Financial Security Professional are the foundation to making your dreams a reality.
+While everyone’s path will look different at different stages of their lifetimes, we believe having a plan that includes life insurance, retirement, and investments and working with a financial security professional are the foundation to making your dreams a reality.

-Finseca members spend their days working across the table from individuals, families, and businesses as they navigate their financial lives.
+Finseca members serve their clients in a multitude of roles: across kitchen tables with families, leading offices of financial security professionals, and ensuring that financial security products are readily available in the market.
 As practitioners working on the ground, they have intimate knowledge of the realities of the marketplace and are an incredible resource for policymakers.
 By translating the experiences and needs of the clients into appropriate legislation and regulation, Finseca members can help more Americans reach their goal of financial security.

 Learn more about Finseca’s definition of financial security.